laravel/docs/facades.md

 		}

 	}

+This class might live in your `app/models` directory, or any other directory that Composer knows how to auto-load.

 We need to be able to resolve this class from the IoC container.
 So, let's add a binding: